 At the same time, he promoted the establishment of Ikebana chapters in Australia as an honorary adviser.

-In his role as teacher, author, translator, adviser and friend to many he showed true dedication and undoubted flair at all times.
+In his role as teacher, author, translator, adviser and friend d to many he showed true dedication and undoubted flair at all times.

 In addition, his worldwide tours were critically acclaimed and he was considered the best-qualified and leading master of Ikebana in the western world.

-Thoroughly professional in everything he did, his contribution to art were acknowledged both by Australia and Japan, receiving an OAM in 1979 for his services to floral art; the medal of Order of the Rising Sun, fifth class from Japan in 1983, for furthering cultural relations between our two countries; and in 1991 he was honoured with the first Sofu Teshigahara Memorial Award form the Sogetsu School.
+Thoroughly professional in everything he did, his contribution to art were acknowledged both by Australia and Japan, receiving an OAM in 1979 for his services to floral art; the medal of Order of the Rising Sun, fifth class from Japan in 1983, for furthering cultural relations between our two countries; and in 1991 he was honoured with the first Sofu Teshigahara Memorial Award from the Sogetsu School.

 All three were richly deserved, recognising his outstanding contribution to the unique, challenging, but rewarding art of Ikebana.